Astronomers Baffled by Remarkable Object Near Neptune

-A newly discovered object, Niku, is lurking beyond Neptune and is baffling scientist due to its unusual orbit.
+A newly discovered object near Neptune, Niku, is baffling scientist due to its unusual orbit.

 See Also: Top 10 Fascinating Facts About Neptune